-Synchronous Pilot
+Synchronous pilot

 Some providers already offer synchronous delivery as part of their summer course programme.
-This includes the very successful EAL course co-ordinated by ESCI that ran in summer 2022.
+This includes the very successful EAL course co-ordinated by ESCI that ran in summer 2022 and again in 2023.

-The Department welcomes providers who have expressed an interest in running a pilot summer course(s) with a synchronous component in 2023.
+The Department welcomes providers who have expressed an interest in running a pilot summer course(s) with a synchronous component in 2024.